 Through a pastor at her church, Tonya partnered up with Trader Joe’s, other nonprofit organizations, churches and Triax, an organization that specializes in Human Rights.
 The items that she brings to share with the University community expire the same day or few days after so instead of wasting them, Trader Joe’s donates them.

 This project is a stepping-stone for a larger project.
 Tonya is studying Law at John F. Kennedy University because she wants to make positive changes in the justice system.
 She has started to make those changes by helping imprisoned women.
 She makes regular visits to talk to the women and gives them encouragement and hope.
 She created a nonprofit organization, called Infinite Hope and Restoration, aimed to provide a temporary “home” to women that come out of prison.
 For Tonya, this “home” will be a space for them to recover and re-adjust into society.

 Tonya is bringing changes in the community at large by sharing food, encouragement, and kindness.
 These are all gestures that create meaningful changes for the well-being of her community.
 In her words, “Sharing food is a way to love.
 It is my love to you.
 I love you despite who you are or what color you are.”

 Tonya Kent studied at Solano Community College, where she earned three associate degrees: Human Services, Liberal Studies, and Social Sciences.
 She also attended UC Davis and earned a BS in African American and African Studies.
-Currently, Tonya is pursuing a JD Law doctoral degree at John F. Kennedy University, while studying Theology online at Jezreel School of Theology.
+Currently, Tonya is pursuing a Paralegal Certification at John F. Kennedy University, while studying Theology online at Jezreel School of Theology.
 She is the Founder and Director of the nonprofit organization Infinite Hope and Restoration.